-Though French Emperor Napoleon Bonaparte had no musical talent (see my post on 10 Interesting Facts about Napoleon), he thoroughly enjoyed music.
+Though French Emperor Napoleon Bonaparte had no musical talent (see 10 Interesting Facts about Napoleon), he thoroughly enjoyed music.
 Napoleon valued music both for the pleasure it gave him, and because it could serve political ends.
 He wrote:

 Among all the fine arts, music is the one which exercises the greatest influence upon the passions, and is the one which the legislator should most encourage.
 A musical composition created by a master-hand makes an unfailing appeal to the feelings, and exerts a far greater influence than a good work on morals, which convinces our reason without affecting our habits.
 (1)

 What kind of music did Napoleon like best?

 According to Napoleon’s valet Louis Constant Wairy:

 [Napoleon] was passionately fond of music, especially of Italian music; and like all great amateurs he was very hard to please.
 He would like to have sung himself if he could, but he had no ear whatever, yet this did not prevent him from occasionally humming snatches of melodies which had impressed him.
 It was usually in the morning that these reminiscences came to him, and he treated me to such tunes while he was being dressed.
 The air that I most frequently heard him murder was the “Marseillaise.”
 The Emperor used also to whistle at times, though not loudly.
 The air of “Malbrook” [Marlbrough s’en va-t-en guerre] if whistled by His Majesty was for me a sure sign that the army would soon leave for the front.
 I remember that he never whistled so much, nor seemed so gay, as at the moment of starting on the Russian campaign.
 (2)